IgorDGomes/IgorDGomes/README.md

-# Hi, I'm Igor Gomes!
+# Hi, I'm Igor Gomes

-Hey I'm Igor, a frontend developer, determined to become a fullstack developer.
+- I'm a Front-end developer.
+- Focusing on learning more about Back-end development.

 ## 🛠️ Tech Stack: